on the lower ri

 A widespread abdominal pain may indicate mesenteric lymphadenitis in children.
 It is the inflammation of the mesenteric lymph nodes, which are clusters of three or more lymph nodes in the right lower mesentery.
-The mesentery is a fold of peritoneum (membrane lining the abdominal cavity) that attaches intestines to the back of the abdominal wall is referred to as the mesentery.
+The peritoneum fold (abdominal cavity membrane) that connects the intestines to the back of the abdominal wall is referred to as the mesentery.

 Signs And Symptoms Of Mesenteric Lymphadenitis In Children

 Mesenteric lymphadenitis is characterized by swollen lymph nodes.
 It can be chronic or acute inflammation, depending on the microorganism causing it.
 Signs and symptoms of mesenteric lymphadenitis may include (2):